 Understanding Poverty in All its Forms

-ATD Fourth World is proud to announce the launch of Understanding Poverty in All its Forms.
+ATD Fourth World is proud to release the findings of Understanding Poverty in All its Forms.

-This new, exciting and innovative research project, being conducted in collaboration with researchers at the University of Oxford, seeks to bring together professionals, academics and people with first hand experience of poverty to change the ways in which poverty is understood and talked about by decision makers and governments.
+This innovative research project, conducted in collaboration with researchers at the University of Oxford in 2016-2019, brought together professionals, academics and people with first-hand experience of poverty to change the ways in which poverty is understood and talked about by decision makers and governments.

 “While researchers and academics have access to the means of drawing attention to serious financial and social inequalities, their voice is especially powerful when it imparts the first-hand knowledge of those who suffer discrimination and disadvantage.”

-Here in the UK the research team will steer the project, discuss findings and debate conclusions that emerge from data gathered from peer groups to be set up in three different regions across the country.
-These diverse peer groups will reflect the different ways poverty is experienced at various stages in life by, amongst others, working age adults, older people and children.
+Here in the UK, the research team steered the project, discussed findings and debated conclusions that emerged from data gathered from peer groups in three different regions across the country.
+These diverse peer groups reflected the different ways poverty is experienced by working-age adults.

-By generating this debate, merging knowledge and by engaging with policy and practice communities throughout the duration of the research, the ultimate goal of this project is to support efforts to end poverty in all its forms.
+By generating this debate, merging knowledge and engaging with policy and practice communities throughout the duration of the research, the ultimate goal of this project was to support efforts to end poverty in all its forms.
+The findings of this research, launched on 14 October 2019, are available for free download at: